Quantum chromodynamics: History

 The other side of asymptotic freedom is confinement.
 Since the force between color charges does not decrease with distance, it is believed that quarks and gluons can never be liberated from hadrons.
 This aspect of the theory is verified within lattice QCD computations, but is not mathematically proven.
 One of the Millennium Prize Problems announced by the Clay Mathematics Institute requires a claimant to produce such a proof.
 Other aspects of non-perturbative QCD are the exploration of phases of quark matter, including the quark–gluon plasma.

-The relation between the short-distance particle limit and the confining long-distance limit is one of the topics recently explored using string theory, the modern form of S-matrix theory.